-This itinerary runs as a scheduled tour every year between February and March.
+This itinerary runs as a scheduled tour every month, starting on Fridays.
 Check availability by choosing a start date below.
-Then enter how many riders you wish to book and then choose your bike option.
+You can book for 1 rider, and 1 non-rider/pillion per booking.

 This 14 night adventure is for those that want to balance time in the saddle, with time taking in the culture of this magical kingdom.
 Made up of 10 days riding over a 15 day itinerary, there is plenty of time to fill as you please, as well as some organised riding and culture stops.

 This expedition takes in the whole of Cambodia, along roads that vary from graded red dirt to tarmac, avoiding difficult off-road riding, and steering clear of the main highways wherever possible.

 - Meals – breakfast, lunch and dinner unless otherwise specified